 - When the oil has come to temperature — a wooden spoon sizzles when inserted —, add in the green onion mix.
 Cook until it becomes a darker green with some browned bits.
 Remove from the heat and let cool.
 Stir in the chopped cilantro and salt.

 - Use a casserole dish.
 One at a time, fill a tortilla with 1/8 of the shredded chicken.
 Roll it up and place it seam side down in the casserole dish.
-Repeat with the rest of the tortillas and chicken until all four filled tortillas are nice and snug in the casserole dish.
+Repeat with the rest of the tortillas and chicken until all eight filled tortillas are nice and snug in the casserole dish.